NavigationContentFooter

 • A destination IP or IP range.
 This specifies that the route applies to traffic with a matching destination IP.

 • A description.
-This helps to describe the type of route, e.g. Local subnet route for routes to Private Networks, or Default route to internet for routes to Public Gateways.
+This helps to describe the type of route, e.g. Local subnet route for routes to Private Networks, or Default route to internet for routes to Public Gateways, or a user-defined description for custom routes.

 Important